Ready or not Independence Day Week is here and now is the time to prepare your animal family to stay safe and secure.

 6. Less stimulation = more calm.

 Close curtains and windows.
 Dim the lights.
 One bright flash can undo hours of calm.
+Play calming music like My Zen Pet.

 ➡️ Cover crates lightly if that helps your pet feel tucked in.